abdelazkamo/AutoEcoleAmericaine-API/README.md

 # AutoEcoleAmericaine Backend

 Welcome to AutoEcoleAmericaine!
-This project is the backend of a high-performance eLearning platform for driving courses, built using Node.js and Express.js.
+This project is the backend of a high-performance eLearning platform for driving courses, built using Node.js and GraphQL.
 The backend is designed to provide a secure and scalable infrastructure for the platform.

 ## Table of Contents